qmcs/qmcs.github.io/README.rst

     └── pelicanium  # The theme we use.

-By default ``pelicanium`` and ``pelican_extended_authors`` are cloned from https://github.com/pyclub, but if you want to make changes you need to use your own fork.
+By default ``pelicanium`` and ``pelican_extended_authors`` are cloned from https://github.com/pyclub, but if you want to make changes to these projects you need to use your own fork.

 1. Fork ``pelicanium`` and ``pelican_extended_authors`` in github web interface
 2. Modify ``custom.cfg`` to look like: